DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/testing.rst

 Testing control of a loco
 =========================

+You need to test with a locomotive equipped with a DCC decoder (either a standard or sound decoder).
+Ideally, it should be a loco already proven to work on DCC.
+Otherwise, if you have a problem, you may not be able to tell if the problem is the decoder or the |EX-CS|.

 There are two simple options for testing your setup described below:

 * Using our |EX-WT| (recommended)